jacopo-priori/Inequality_data/README.md

-Preparation of US Census Tracts data to analyse inequality of income, health and education
+Preparation of US Census Tracts data to analyse inequality in multiple dimensions (income, health and education)